Training / Standard term

 Training a model on thousands of "question and good answer" pairs so it learns to follow instructions, answer questions, and complete tasks instead of just predicting the next word.

-A raw pretrained model is a powerful autocomplete engine: give it the start of a sentence and it continues writing, with no sense of what you actually want.
-Instruction tuning changes this.
+Instruction tuning is training a model on thousands of "question and good answer" pairs so it learns to follow instructions, answer questions, and complete tasks instead of just predicting the next word.
 The model trains on curated examples where each input is a request ("Summarize this article," "Write a Python function that sorts a list") paired with a high-quality response.
 After seeing enough of these pairs, the model learns the pattern of receiving a task and producing a helpful answer.
-This stage turns a text-prediction engine into something that feels like an assistant.
+This stage turns a raw pretrained model from a text-prediction engine into something that feels like an assistant.

 Builder example